theSSaini/IEEE-Scribbl-exercises/python-exercise/README.md

 > It's a draw!

 ## Hints

+**MAKE A DESIGN DOCUMENT BEFORE YOU START!** This will simplify your life a lot

 You will definitely need the following methods:

 1. 'Main' method - to scan and parse user input and call appropriate methods